 Who are our instructors:

-We are lucky to have two fantastic instructors here at Form, Jon Malins and Vanessa Ravazzotti please click on their names to read more about them personally and why they are so passionate about pilates.
+We are lucky to have two fantastic instructors here at Form, Jon Malins and Melanie Thompson.
+Please click on their names to read more about them personally and why they are so passionate about pilates.

 What do we offer:

 Jon offers equipment and reformer pilates on a 1-1 and 1-2 basis.
 Melanie offers mat pilates on a 1-1 basis and classes for all levels with a limit of 6 people per class.
 We will only ever offer smaller classes to ensure you get the attention you need and deserve during your workout.

 Equipment and reformer pilates sessions with Jon are available Monday 8am to 8pm and Wednesday 2pm to 8pm.

 Melanie runs 3 x 60 minute classes for all levels every Wednesday starting at 1230 and 18.30, and Saturday ay 930am.

 For online bookings please click here.
 Or to make an enquiry please don’t hesitate to call us for more information on 01954 214473.